 Attorney Mark NeJame has been a leading attorney and litigator for more than 30 years.
 Along with his team of lawyers and legal assistants, the firm has represented thousands of clients throughout Florida, the United States and the Caribbean.
 NeJame Law is AV rated (the highest possible) by Martindale-Hubbell whose ratings reflect both legal skills and attorney’s ethics.
 NeJame Law has been recognized with multiple additional accolades, including being selected in the Bar Register of Preeminent Lawyers in the U.S.

 The firm’s practice includes multiple divisions devoted to personal injury, criminal defense, immigration law, foreclosure defense, bankruptcy, real estate, business, corporate and civil law, family law and intellectual property.
 Several of the firm’s attorneys are board certified and considered specialized in their areas of practice.
 The highest level of evaluation conducted by The Florida Bar is that of board certification, and only the most competent and experienced attorneys are awarded such recognition.
 Moreover, the firm is highly regarded, in large part, due to its enormous trial experience, with the attorneys at the firm having an impressive total of over a thousand jury trials.
 NeJame Law has the trial experience and background, which is rarely rivaled.

 In addition, NeJame Law has handled literally thousands of cases and has represented people from every walk of life.
 Whether an average citizen, a business owner, celebrity, politician, law enforcement officer, or judge, NeJame Law has helped whenever needed.
 If you have been in an accident, arrested, have a business dispute or need, immigration issue, real estate related matter, or family law case, NeJame Law has the depth, experience, qualifications, and background to help.

 NeJame Law prides itself on its ethnic diversity with its attorneys coming from a variety of cultures and backgrounds.
-In addition to English some other languages spoken at the firm include Spanish, Hindi, Urdu, Arabic, Punjabi, French, and Italian.
+In addition to English some other languages spoken at the firm include Spanish, Portuguese, Hindi, Urdu, Arabic, Punjabi, French, and Italian.

 RECENT CASE RESULTS